mycoboco/beluga/deps/ocelot-nightly/INSTALL.md

 Supported `make` targets are:

--  `all`: builds all the libraries into the build directory.
+-  `all`: builds the libraries into the build directory.
 The directory has two sub-directories, one for header files and the other for static(`.a`) and shared objects(`.so`).
+Because of the memory library, two versions of `cbl` are generated with different names; `cbl` for production and `cbld` for debugging.
+Necessary headers are placed in the `build/include` directory.

 -  `static`: same as `all` except that only static libraries (`.a`) are built into the build directory.

--  `cbl`: builds only the libraries belonged to `cbl`.
-Because the memory library has two versions, two versions of `cbl` are generated with different names; `cbl` for production and `cbld` for debugging.
-Necessary headers are also placed in the `build/include` directory.

-- `cdsl`: builds only the libraries belonged to `cdsl`.
-Necessary headers are also placed in the `build/include` directory.
+Two versions of `cbl` are generated as explained.

-- `cel`: builds only the libraries belonged to `cel`.
-Necessary headers are also placed in the `build/include` directory.
+   Necessary headers are placed in the `build/include` directory.

-- `clean`: deletes all files generated when building the libraries.
-Unless you add files, this leaves only the files that were in the distribution.
+- `clean`: deletes all files generated while building the libraries.

-Even if separate building of libraries is specified, all libraries in `cdsl` and most in `cel` depend on `cbl`, thus require it.

 Some libraries in `cbl` should be informed of the maximum alignment requirement imposed by the execution environment.
 If the macro named `MEM_MAXALIGN` is not